 Books and Book Chapters:

-Rimer, J. R., & Tilleczek, K. C. (Forthcoming).
+Rimer, J. R., & Tilleczek, K. C. (In Press ).
 Digital Media, Youth, and Social Relationships.
 In K. C. Tilleczek & V. M. Campbell (Eds.), Youth in the Digital Age: Paradox, Promise, Predicament.
 Abingdon: Routledge.

-Tilleczek, K. C., & Rimer, J. R. (Forthcoming).
-Digital Capital and Young Lives.
+Tilleczek, K. C., & Rimer, J. R. (In Press).
+Digital Capital by/for Youth?.
 In K. C. Tilleczek & V. M. Campbell (Eds.), Youth in the Digital Age: Paradox, Promise, Predicament.
 Abingdon: Routledge.

 Contributing Author: (2016).
 Reaching Out: Working Together to Identify and Respond to Child Victims of Abuse (2nd ed.).
 Toronto: Nelson Education.